 The Savvy Sailor is also well regarded.
 I had a delicious breakfast there.
 Check out their eggs benedict which is served with crispy tasty bacon rather than ham.
 The Old Fish Factory is another good option – especially for scallops topped with bacon jam.

 The Salt Shaker restaurant is also an Inn with rooms for rent.Click here for the Top Lunenburg Hotels

 1. Lunenburg Walking Tour

-This is my must do in Lunenburg!
+This is at the top of my Lunenburg ns things to do list!
 I don’t often nominate a walking tour as a must do but my gosh – don’t miss the Travel Lunenburg Walking Tour!
 This is one of the most entertaining walking tours I have ever done – and there is the most fantastic revelation at the end regarding its owner – which I am not going to ruin for you!

-The owners also produce a fantastic free Lunenburg Guide that I highly recommend you download.
+The owners of the Lunenburg Walking Tour also produce a fantastic free Lunenburg Guide that I highly recommend you download.
 I like to download these kinds of guides onto my iphone and put them in the bookshelf/library section.

-2. See the View from across the harbour at Sunset
+2. See the View from across Lunenburg Harbour at Sunset

 The best shot of the red wooden houses on the water in general and at sunset is said to be from the Bluenose Golf Course on the other side of the harbour.
 You’ll need a car or be in the mood for a decent walk.

 3. Go Instagram mad

 Lunenburg is one of only two Urban UNESCO sites in North America.
 All 48 blocks became part of UNESCO in 1995.
 Every block in Lunenburg is colourful and quirky.
 Each house is its own carefully chosen colour – from pastels to brights.
 The harbour is gorgeous with colourful wooden buildings.
 Even the street signs are super cute with different fish!